FabulaNox/VM-Tools/README.md

 A high-performance VM management tool for QEMU/KVM with libvirt integration, written in Rust for minimal overhead and maximum safety.

+## 🔒 Security Notice

+VM-Tools has been hardened against CWE-22 (Path Traversal) vulnerabilities.
+See [SECURITY_CWE22.md](SECURITY_CWE22.md) for detailed security improvements and protections implemented.

 ## Features

 ### ✨ Core Functionality